-This is my Grandma Metzger.
-She was the Queen of all things blueberry.
+This is my Grandma (and Grandpa!)
+Metzger.
+She was the queen of all things blueberry.

-When I found myself with an overabundance of blueberries this summer, I thought about those days on the farm and wondered, “WWGM?”
+When I found myself with an overabundance of blueberries last summer, I thought about those days on the farm and wondered, “WWGM?”
 What Would Grandma Make?

 So, I reached for my Grandma’s brown recipe box, and found this recipe, simply labeled “cobbler.”

 With just a few simple ingredients, I decided to give it a try.
-And let me tell you, it was so easy and so delicious, I must have made 5 batches of this cobbler in 2 weeks!
+And let me tell you, it was so easy and so delicious, I actually made five batches of cobbler in two weeks!